Does my sunscreen deplete me of Vitamin D?

 You should still wear sunscreen.

-Please note, this is no medical advise or replaces the advice from your doctor.
-Best to seek advise if you want guidance in terms of your Vitamin D levels.
+Please note, this is no medical advice or replaces the advice from your doctor.
+Best to seek advice if you want guidance in terms of your Vitamin D levels.

 IN CONCLUSION